InfinitySamurai/AsteroidsECS/README.md

 A re-creation of the asteroids game using LibGDX and an entity component system (Ashley)

-[] Add textureregion of asteroids to AsteroidTypes
+[x] Add VisualComponent of asteroids to AsteroidTypes

-[] Change the name of AsteroidTypes to AsteroidType
+[x] Change the name of AsteroidTypes to AsteroidType

+[] Make asteroid have random speed on spawn

 [] Collision of player with asteroids